svmiller/svmiller.github.io/for-students.md

 ## Office Hours

-Office hours in the summer are by appointment only.
-I am always available by e-mail, though.

-My office hours are posted next to the door to my office in Brackett Hall (230A).
-I'm typically available for walk-in appointments Wednesday morning from 9 a.m. to 12 p.m.
+My office is in 230A Brackett Hall.
+Office hours for fall and spring semester are typically Wednesday, 9 a.m. to 11:30 a.m.
+Students may visit the following page to [schedule me for an appointment](/for-students/office-hours-appointment/) in my office.

 ## Clemson’s Academic Calendar and Exam Schedule